Healthdirect Free Australian health advice you can count on.

 • eating

-• dribbling saliva
+• controlling saliva

-What are the symptoms of dysphagia?
+What symptoms are related to dysphagia?

-Signs and symptoms associated with dysphagia include:
+Signs and symptoms related to dysphagia include:

 • gagging or choking when eating or drinking

-• food or drink getting stuck in your throat or going down the “wrong way”
+• food or drink getting stuck in your throat or going down the 'wrong way'

 • being short of breath when eating and drinking